LeDucAnh/EnsoApp/README.md

 height of each cell is flexible and depend upon the size of the image loaded from the website url will provide different image)

-Height cell will be calculated based on 4 factors :  screen-size-width, screen-size-height and image-size-width, image-size-height
+Height cell will be calculated based on 4 factors :  screen-size-width, screen-size-height and image-size-width, image-size-height.
+After height has been calculated the cell will be added to collectionview

 [See Demo of loading Animation](https://drive.google.com/open?id=1QmJCDrdwYzAU84KJXgW7PNGOeQMefiyA)